-This syllabus, announcements concerning assignments, lecture content (including code and data), grades, and other course information will be posted on Canvas course management system.
+This syllabus, announcements concerning exams, some lecture content, grades, and other course information will be posted on Canvas course management system.
 Access this page at https://elearning.ufl.edu/.
 If you miss a class, it is your responsibility to learn the material covered during your absence.
 Come see me if you have any questions.
 Students must activate their UF GatorLink account in order to use Canvas.
 If you need help learning how to perform various tasks related to this course or other courses that utilize Canvas, please consult the above webpage.
 You may also contact the UF Computing Help Desk at (352) 392- HELP(4357) or helpdesk@ufl.edu